nimaid/LPHK/README.md

 It uses "LPHKscript", a very simple scripting language similar to [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), and has a GUI to enter scripts, set colors, and to save/load your setup.

+I have specifically chosen to do my best to develop this using as many cross platform libraries as possible, with a hard requirement that Linux and Windows be supported, and a strong preference for Mac as well.
+The GUI is driven by TK, which works on all of the above plus Unix.
+The interface with the launchpad and several script functions are built on pygame, which is compatable with basically everything ever.
+Pretty much everything else is standard Python 3.

 ## Why would you do that?
 Because it could be immensely useful for a wide variety of tasks, such as:
 * Gaming, to bind: